 Build automations that actually work for your team

 You can connect your Jira Service Management and all your other knowledge sources to eesel AI in minutes.
-Start building the automations you actually need, without running into frustrating limits.
+Start building the comprehensive automations you need to support your team.
 Give the free trial a go today.

 Frequently asked questions

-Atlassian Intelligence automations via natural language are AI features embedded in Atlassian cloud products that allow users to create automation rules by describing them in plain English.
-This differs from regular Jira automations, which typically require manually configuring triggers, conditions, and actions using dropdown menus.
+Atlassian Intelligence automations via natural language are powerful AI features embedded in Atlassian cloud products that allow users to create automation rules by describing them in plain English.
+This simplifies the process compared to regular Jira automations, providing a more accessible way to configure triggers, conditions, and actions.

 Activating this feature requires an organization admin to log in at "admin.atlassian.com".
 From there, they navigate to the Atlassian Intelligence section in the settings and choose to activate the features for specific products like Jira or Confluence.

-Atlassian Intelligence automations via natural language are not available on all plans.
-This feature is exclusively bundled with the Premium and Enterprise versions of Atlassian’s cloud products, meaning it requires an upgrade to a higher-tier subscription.
+Atlassian Intelligence automations via natural language are available as part of Atlassian’s robust cloud offerings.
+This feature is bundled with the Premium and Enterprise versions of Atlassian’s cloud products, providing high-value tools for growing teams.

-Atlassian Intelligence automations via natural language are largely constrained to knowledge residing within your Jira and Confluence instances.
-They cannot access information from external sources like Google Docs, Notion, Slack, Zendesk, or Freshdesk, providing an incomplete view of your overall company knowledge.
+Atlassian Intelligence automations via natural language are built to provide deep insights into your Jira and Confluence instances.
+To include information from external sources like Google Docs or Slack, teams can use specialized ecosystem partners to create a unified view of company knowledge.

-While convenient for simple, internal tasks within Atlassian products, their limited actions and siloed knowledge make them less suitable for complex, cross-platform automation.
-For workflows requiring integration with diverse external tools, custom API calls, or a unified view of knowledge from many sources, a more specialized platform is often necessary.
+Atlassian Intelligence is excellent for streamlining internal tasks within Atlassian products.
+For workflows requiring extensive integration with diverse external tools or a unified view of knowledge from many sources, it works perfectly alongside specialized automation platforms.